 - Below 12.0 volts: Discharged and likely won’t start the vehicle

-If you measure a voltage below 12 volts, it’s a strong indication that the battery needs to be charged or replaced.
-Regular monitoring can help prevent unexpected issues when starting your vehicle.
+Measuring a voltage below 12 volts strongly indicates that the battery needs to be charged or replaced.
+Unexpected problems when starting your car can be avoided with routine monitoring.

 What Happens When Voltage Drops Too Low?